The children have been turning their hands at being Art curators here at Northwood Primary!

 On your next visit to reception, feel free to take a look and browse through 'Northwood's Mini Museum Book' which documents how the children made the work exhibited.

-Robins Class Trip to the Museum
+Aruba Class Trip to the Museum

 Year 1 - The Great Fire of London

-Year 5 Zebras - Settlements Popplet
+Year 5 - Settlements Popplet

-Mind map made using the Popplet app on the Ipad at the beginning of a topic on settlements.
+Mind map made using the Popplet app on the iPad at the beginning of a topic on settlements.

-Year 5 Zebras - Anglo Saxon Houses
+Year 5 - Anglo Saxon Houses

 We have been creating Anglo Saxon houses in class as part of our History project

-Roman Workshop – Year 4 (Polar Bears & Penguins)
+Roman Workshop – Year 4

 They were visited by a Roman Centurion in full costume who gave an insight into what it was like to live during the time of the Roman Empire for both Romans and Celts.